 Raisio plc’s Disclosure Policy is available in the Investors section, via this link.

 Monitoring the implementation of responsibility; confirming the material themes and key principles.

 Sustainability Committee of the Supervisory Board

 Oversees company’s compliance with sustainability issues as part of the Supervisory Board’s task to supervise the corporate administration run by the Board and CEO.

 Auditing the non-financial report as part of the Board of Directors’ report.

-President and CEO and the Group Executive Committee
+CEO and the Group Executive Committee

 In charge of the Raisio Group’s Corporate Responsibility as part of the company’s strategy.